agrbin/snapscale-article/README.md

 We intentionally reduced all clutter that could waste user's time from the app.
 There is no login to start using the app - login is required later only if you want to export data to FitBit.

-## Implementation details worth sharing
+## App implementation details worth sharing

 ### AI Last